Blog

 EU wine label requirements in 2023: A guide for wineries

-Starting December 8, 2023, wine sold in the E.U. must display new ingredient and nutrition information.
+Starting December 8, 2023, wines sold in the E.U. must display new ingredient and nutrition information.
 This guide explains what is required and options for compliance, including QR codes.

 EU wine label requirements in 2023: A guide for wineries

-This article summarizes the key points of the new rules and provides answers to commonly asked questions that Scantrust receives from winemakers.
+This article summarizes the key points of the latest rules and provides answers to commonly asked questions that Scantrust receives from winemakers.

 Read this article if: